kevinquillen/metaquake/README.md

 # Disclaimer

 I am not a master C programmer.
 This repository is mainly for preservation purposes and a few tweaks or bugfixes that I am able to find and rectify.
 I really just wanted to save and share this fantastic Quake 1 mod that I dumped many hours into in the 90s.

-Hopefully, it will be spotted and cared for and carried forward by folks in the GitHub/gaming community.
+Hopefully it will be spotted and cared for and carried forward by folks in the GitHub/gaming community.
+I hear Quake 1 mods are still going strong in 2021!
+That is incredible, so please fork or provide updates and keep this repo informed of any servers hosting Meta!

 Thanks Lon & Patrick!